xsantanax/one-news/README.md

 Non-Functional Requirements

+5. Robustness
-5. Security
+6. Security
-6. Scalability
+7. Scalability
+8. Maintainability
-7. Performance
+9. Performance

 ### 1. Client-Side (Frontend) Architecture:

-- [React](https://react.dev/) - Chosen as the base frontend framework due to its component-based architecture, where each component encapsulates its own logic, state, and rendering behavior.
+- [React](https://react.dev/) - Chosen as the base frontend framework for building user interfaces due to its component-based architecture, where each component encapsulates its own logic, state, and rendering behavior.
 This makes building user interfaces simple, manageable and efficient, bringing simplicity, robustness and scalability to the software.

 - [Next.js](https://nextjs.org/docs) - Chosen as the React framework because it is designed specifically for serving web applications.
 It adds server-side rendering and routing and SEO capabilities, improving performance, scalability and .
 It is also recommended by React.
   [`(See React recommended frameworks)`](https://react.dev/learn/start-a-new-react-project)